sapphi-red/vite-plugin-static-copy/README.md

 ```

 For example, if you use the config above, you will be able to fetch `bin/example.wasm` with `fetch('/wasm-files/example.wasm')`.
+So the file will be copied to `dist/wasm-files/example.wasm`.

 > **Warning**
+>
 > If you are using Windows, make sure to use `normalizePath` after doing `path.resolve` or else.
 > `/` is a escape charactor in `fast-glob` and you should use `/`.
 >